 Set a Date

-I can remember a time when I had a conversation with a very prominent and well-known amateur bodybuilder who had lost his way in the world of training, became busy building a family and a business and just left the lifestyle altogether.
+I recently had a conversation with a very prominent and well-known amateur bodybuilder who had lost his way in the world of training.
+He became too busy building a family and a business and just left the lifestyle altogether.
 His physique had taken on an appearance unlike what I had become accustomed to seeing and while things in his life were going extremely well, I could tell something was missing.
 Training was his first love and being away from it was tearing him up.
-After a few more conversations, some soul-searching on his behalf and a carefully mapped out plan of action, a date was set, a goal created, and a timeline put in place.
+After a few more conversations, some soul-searching on his behalf, and a carefully mapped out plan of action, a date was set, a goal created, and a timeline put in place.

 Having something to train towards sparked new motivation and love for training again and he went full tilt with his efforts for a full year.
 This revitalized effort resulted in tremendous success and a new career as a professional bodybuilder and a rejuvenation for the love of training.

 I know some of you out there are scratching their heads right now wondering what I’m getting at here, but in all seriousness, sometimes new stuff can bring about new motivation.
-Go and buy yourself some new training gear such as a belt, wrist wraps, a pair of new shoes, or even a few pieces of gym equipment accessories like handles, straps or barbells.
-Or go and buy yourself some new workout clothes like a new hoodie, tank top, ball cap, basketball jersey or even a pair of tights to wear on leg day.
+Go and buy yourself some new training gear such as a belt, wrist wraps, a pair of new shoes, or even a few pieces of gym equipment accessories like handles, straps, or barbells.
+Or go and buy yourself some new workout clothes like a new hoodie or tank top.
 You know the old saying, when you look good you feel good.

 From time to time we all get stuck in a rut.
 The key is finding your way out of it as efficiently and as effectively as possible.
 Your love of training will always be there even if it’s not presenting itself on the surface.
 It’s up to you to revisit what brought you to the iron in the first place and or find new and exciting reasons to continue on your bodybuilding path.
-However you go about it, all that matters is that you stick with this lifestyle you’ve chosen, whatever that ends up looking like, and you keep your passion for training alive and well.
+Whatever way you go about it, all that matters is that you stick with this lifestyle you’ve chosen and work to keep your passion for training alive and well.